SMI/SmiServices/src/applications/com.smi.applications.extractorcli/README.md

 ### 1. Overview

 The extract images command line app is used to trigger the process of extracting and anonymising images for release to researchers.
-The app expects to receive one or more CSV data files that contain the SeriesInstanceUIDs of the images to be extracted.
-These CSV data files must have a single header line at the top of the file.
+The app expects to receive one or more CSV data files that contain a set of identifiers for the set of images to be extracted.

+The CSV data files must contain a single column with a header.
+The header must exactly match one of the supported extraction identifiers: `StudyInstanceUID`, `SeriesInstanceUID`, or `SOPInstanceUID` (image ID), and the header must be consistent across the data files.
+If the header is `StudyInstanceUID`, then the extraction modality must also be provided on the commandline with `--modality=<...>`.
+The specified modality must exactly match the DicomTag name for an approved modality.

 When run successfully the app will write out an extraction job identifier that can be used to track the extraction job through the rest of the system.
 It is expected that operators will write the ID into the email trace associated with the extraction task.
 For example: